ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 Available Workflow Configuration Parameters
 ***************************************************

 To run the Land DA System, users must create an experiment configuration file (named ``land_analysis.yaml`` by default).
 This file contains experiment-specific information, such as forecast/cycle dates, grid and physics suite choices, data directories, and other relevant settings.
-To help the user, two sample ``land_analysis_<machine>.yaml`` configuration files have been included in the ``parm`` directory for use on Hera and Orion.
+To help the user, two sample ``land_analysis_<machine>.yaml`` configuration files have been included in the ``parm`` directory for use on Hera, Orion, and Hercules.
 They contain reasonable experiment default values that work on those machines.
 The content of these files can be copied into ``land_analysis.yaml`` and used as the starting point from which to generate a variety of experiment configurations for Land DA.

 The following is a list of the parameters in the ``land_analysis_<machine>.yaml`` files.
 For each parameter, the default value and a brief description are provided.